The Legend of Sullivant's Hill:

-One hundred and forty-one years ago (1878), the United States was the only nation producing light bulbs, safety elevators, ventilation fans, telephones, advanced electrical systems, the majority of the planet’s locomotives, plus thousands of other independent inventions.
+In 1878, the United States was the only nation producing light bulbs, safety elevators, ventilation fans, telephones, advanced electrical systems, most of the planet’s locomotives, plus thousands of other independent inventions.

-America's Secretary of War, Alexander Ramsey, and the Secret Service commander referred to as a Mr. X, explained to President Rutherford B. Hayes, “Our nation's wonderful freedoms and rights have created a ruthless group of industrial dictators, who pay attorneys to bribe governing officials, and hoodlums to eliminate anything else in their way."
+“Our nation's wonderful rights and freedoms have created a ruthless group of industrial dictators, who pay attorneys to bribe officials, and hoodlums, to eliminate everything else in their way."

-Since the Secret Service already ran public offices in Washington, the nation’s four largest eastern cities, and a sixth in San Francisco, they decided to build this underground facility near the center of America's huge new web of railroads.
-This way they could dispatch undercover agents around the nation, as rapidly as possible.
+Since the Secret Service already ran four 'public' offices in the country's largest eastern cities, and a fifth in San Francisco, they decided to hide this underground facility near the center of America's rapidly expanding web of railroads.
+From here they could dispatch these truly undercover agents around the country, most rapidly.

 The site was perfect.

 Eighty to ninety-two feet below the top of Sullivant’s Hill were four 18 foot wide passages, spidering out through solid stone.
-Each passage already had twelve-foot ceilings and a perfectly level floor, so over 90% of the excavation was already completed.
-Being under the top of a hill kept these passages dry.
+Each tunnel had twelve-foot ceilings and nearly level floors, so 90% of the excavation had already occurred.

-Due to an embarrassing mishap with a lunatic recruit during the war, which burnt this farm to the ground, President Abraham Lincoln ordered the Department of War (today's "State Department") to buy the property.
+Due to an embarrassing mishap with a lunatic recruit during the war, which burnt this chicken farm to the ground, President Abraham Lincoln ordered the Department of War (today's "State Department") to buy the property.
 Sixteen years later, those charred ruins were still sitting on federal government books.

-Its southeast border was already a railroad, and the site had far more land than they needed to build a locomotive barn above the mine.
+Its southeast border was a railroad, and the site had far more land than was needed to build a locomotive garage above the mine.

 Two years later (March 1881), just several weeks after President James A. Garfield (also from Ohio, and another general who served at Camp Chase), replaced Hayes as president, he appointed Hayes as director of this new federal service:

-Hayes’s first assignment was, “Build the ‘National Hospital for Orphan Children’, at some central location, where we can retrieve these poor parentless babies by train, as rapidly as possible.”
+Hayes' first assignment: “Build the ‘National Hospital for Orphan Children,’ at a central location so that we can retrieve these poor parentless babies by train, as rapidly as possible.”

-Hayes already knew the perfect site, a burned-down chicken farm, about six miles west of Ohio’s still bright white limestone statehouse.
+Hayes found an old burned-down chicken farm, sitting on government books, about six miles west of Ohio’s bright limestone statehouse, already bordered by rails.

-While Edison left the room to break up a fight between several of his engineers, Hayes asked Tesla for his thoughts about developing railroad ambulances that could maximize rail speed, "so NOMA can rapidly rescue America's severely injured orphan babies."
+After Edison left his office to break up a fistfight between engineers, Hayes asked Tesla for his thoughts about developing trains that could maximize rail speed, "so NOMA can rapidly rescue America's severely injured orphan babies."

 The young genius over-flowed with ideas, plus a powerful desire to build the fastest machines on earth.
-That night he began sketching ideas for Hayes.
+So he agreed to provide Hayes with his ideas.